-Winter has not kicked in for good here in Poland yet at the time of writing this article, but being prepared for it seems like a good idea.
-Speaking of preparation: I decided to install parking heater, so called Webasto, in my ‘94 Mercedes-Benz W124 diesel.
-These cars optionally came with parking heater DBW46/BBW46, but these are hard to obtain and quite complicated; to make things worse, spare parts are no longer available.
-I chose to use much more modern and compact solution - Webasto Thermo Top Evo.
-I wanted to keep the interior or the car original, so I used genuine clock/timer from W124, as shown in the cover photo.
+Winter has not yet kicked in for good in Poland, but it is a good idea to be prepared for it.
+Speaking of preparation, I decided to install a parking heater called Webasto in my ‘94 Mercedes-Benz W124 diesel.
+These cars used to come with a parking heater DBW46/BBW46 as an option, but these are hard to obtain and quite complicated.
+To make things worse, spare parts are no longer available.
+I chose to use a much more modern and compact solution - Webasto Thermo Top Evo.
+I wanted to keep the interior of the car original, so I used a genuine clock/timer from the W124, as shown in the cover photo.

-The installation process for generic vehicle is described in the official installation manual, no need to repeat it here.
-I’ll just provide the insights about installation specifically in my car.
-What differs my setup from the one described in the manual:
+The installation process for a generic vehicle is described in the official installation manual, so there’s no need to repeat it here.
+I’ll provide insights about the installation specifically in my car.
+What differentiates my setup from the one described in the manual:

-- Instead of dedicated W-BUS digital timer, like 1533, I used so called analog timer accompanied with W-BUS emulator.
+- Instead of a dedicated W-BUS digital timer, like 1533, I used a so-called analog timer accompanied by a W-BUS emulator.

-- Existing circulation pump, which is a standard part of the interior heating, was leveraged, instead of installing additional one.
-This required simple electronic circuit to fool the heater.
+- I utilized the existing circulation pump, which is a standard part of the interior heating, rather than installing an additional one.
+This required a simple electronic circuit to fool the heater.

-- I leveraged existing space in fusebox and put MB-specific relay to control the blower.
+- I made use of the existing space in the fusebox and added an MB-specific relay to control the blower.

 To clarify things: when I write Webasto, I mean the whole parking heater installation.
 When I write heater, it means just the rectangular module, which is the central element of the system.

-For starters, all relevant documents I have found are gathered here:
+To begin with, all the relevant documents I have found are gathered here:

 - Catalogue entry